Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 5 Declarations: x_index x full_cover_index full_cover cost

-Since node \(1\) is our WSN sink node we will force it into the Vertex Cover solution as follows:
+Since node \(1\) is the WSN sink node, force it into the vertex cover solution as follows:

 mvc_model.x[1].fixed = True